1922 Santa Clara Missionites football team

 The 1922 Santa Clara Missionites football team was an American football team that represented Santa Clara University as an independent during the 1922 college football season.
-In their second and final season under head coach Harry G. Buckingham, the Broncos compiled a 4–4–1 record.
+In their second and final season under head coach Harry G. Buckingham, the Missionites compiled a 4–4–1 record.

 In December 1922, Buckingham resigned as the school's football coach.
 He cited "complete disagreement with the athletic management" as the reason for his resignation.